bkerin/git-batch-bisect/README.md

     In addition to its normal meaning this limits the build cache to only the required commits.
-If you have a lot of merged branches it can make for a much more managable number of commits to build to first `batch-bisect` for the guilty merge, the `batch-bisect` again on its branch.
+If you have a lot of merged branches it can make for a much more managable number of commits to build to first `batch-bisect` for the guilty merge, then `batch-bisect` again on its branch.

 ## How command quoting and invocation is done